 Certainly there are evolutionists whose behaviour would be appropriate to religious zealots.
 We see them all the time.
 Some of them are actual professional biologists, and many others are militant self-styled sceptics who have read the latest popular book and are ready to go out and shout down anyone who has not seen the light.
 Sometimes they currently are students who have studied one or more modules dealing with evolution.
 They often are impressively informed, articulate and partisan.
 Beware the zealotry of the proselyte; it makes an uncomfortable ally of him!

 Of course, evolution as a field of study has nothing much to do with such things.
 The fuss and bother are the product of human vanity, sloth, wrath, avarice and envy.
 I am not so sure about lust and gluttony, but I cannot exclude them outright.

 But then how seriously are we to take the claim that evolutionary theory as she is spoke could be religion?
 Let us apply the test: if it is religion, then where is the dogma?
-Famously, Darwin based his theory on a few observations concerning the exponential propagation of populations, the inevitable mortality, its favourable effect on those sub-populations that bore suitable attributes and so on.
+Famously, Darwin based his theory on a few observations concerning the exponential propagation of populations, the inevitable resultant mortality, its favourable effect on those sub-populations that bore suitable attributes and so on.
 None of these is dogma.
-All of them have been observed or deduced and exposed to falsification in the field or the laboratory in context after context, and they continually get re-exposed, re-thought, and re-qualified.
+All of them have been observed or deduced and exposed to falsification in the field or the laboratory in context after context, experimental and observational.
+And they continually get re-exposed, re-thought, and re-qualified.
 Successive generations of geneticists, zoologists, botanists, ecologists, evolutionary psychologists, palaeontologists, and microbiologists publish, observe and experiment.